 be listed.
 The share series on Equities Prime Market are more liquid in general

 For small and medium sized enterprises who wish to skip the T Market as the access

 point to the regulated market and consider executing a public transaction at their

 initial listing, BSE provides opportunity to enter the market with less stringent

-listing requirements than those called for in Category "A".
-Listing criteria in Equity Category
+listing requirements than those called for on the Prime Market.
+Listing criteria on